-Public Commons: Four-acres of outdoor activations that encourage exploration, creativity, collaboration, and innovation.
+Public Commons: Three acres of outdoor activations that encourage exploration, creativity, collaboration, and innovation.
 An events plaza comparable in size to the skating rink and outdoor area at Rockefeller Center for performances, concerts, maker fairs, farmers markets, huge participatory science experiments, hackathons, art projects, and food-truck festivals.

 SciTech Scity LLC is solely owned by Liberty Science Center, a not-for-profit organization.

 Managing Director, Market Manager J.P.
 Morgan Private Bank